-Phragmites australis, Morrow honeysuckle and multifloral rose are all noted as present within and adjacent to the wetlands on the project site.
+Japanese barberry, oriental bittersweet, Phragmites australis and multifloral rose are all noted as present within and adjacent to the wetlands on the project site.
 These invasive species favor areas of disturbed soils and edge areas.
 This plan will implement an invasive species monitoring and manual control program for the duration of construction and development of the project.
 It has been designed to carry over into the needed maintenance plans that will need to be developed and implemented by the Project Owner.

-The affected areas of the site that are closest to the existing wetlands and watercourses have been disturbed and re-graded over the years.
+Those areas of the site that are closest to the existing wetlands and watercourses have been disturbed and re-graded over the years.
 These are the portions of the site that are known to support invasive species which are altering the character of the wetlands and adjacent areas and represent a long term risk to the native vegetative community.
+For this project, those areas within 50 feet of the wetland boundary will be assessed and treated per this plan.

-By controlling exotic vegetation nearby native plants will have less competition and therefore have more resources available for their own growth.
+By controlling exotic vegetation, and reducing deer populations due to increased human activity on the site, nearby native plants will have less competition and therefore have more resources available for their own growth.
 An invasive species monitoring and control program will be implemented at the project site as part of the overall development plan.
 Species targeted for removal include the following:

 Tree-of-heaven (Ailanthus altissima)

 Multiflora rose (Rosa multiflora)

 Mugwort (Artemisia vulgaris)

 Autumn olive (Eleagnus umbellata)

 Garlic mustard (Alliaria petiolata)

 Purple loosestrife (Lythrum salicara)

 Common reed (Phragmites australis)

 Oriental bitters weet (Celastrus orbiculatus)

 Porcelainberry (Ampelopsis brevipedunculata)

 Japanese Barberry (Berberis thunbergii)

 Japanese Stilt Grass (Microstegium vimeneum)

 Winged Euonymus (Euonymus alatus)